jeanbaptistemora/fluidattacks-universe2/docs/src/docs/squad/false-negatives.md

 ---
 id: false-negatives
-title: False negatives
+title: False Negatives
-sidebar_label: False negatives
+sidebar_label: False Negatives
 slug: /squad/false-negatives
 ---

-In the course
-of the penetration testing
-done by our hackers
-with the Squad plan,
-there may come occasions
-where you notice
-an open vulnerability
-that wasn't reported
-by our hackers,
+In the course of the penetration testing done by our hackers in the Squad Plan, there may be occasions where you notice an open vulnerability that was not reported by them;
-this would be
+this would be a **false negative**.
-a **False negative**.
 When this happens,
-in order to handle
-this incident
-with the utmost care,
+to handle this incident with the utmost care, both parties must follow the following protocol.
-we will follow with you
-the following protocol.

-## Protocol

-1. The client reports the incident over any of the available communication channels,
+1. The client reports the incident over any of the available communication channels.
-1. The Project Manager
-  suspends the billing
-  and any pending charges
-  with the administrative area,
+1. The project manager suspends the billing and any pending charges with the administrative area.
-1. Fluid Attacks appoints
-  a 2-hour meeting
-  with the client
-  in less than 8 office hours,
+1. Fluid Attacks appoints a two-hour meeting with the client in less than eight office hours.
-    - The Account Manager
+    - The account manager
-      and an Ethical Hacker
+      and an ethical hacker
-      will attend the meeting,
+      will attend the meeting.
     - We will proceed to analize
       and understand
-      the client's report,
+      the client's report.
-    - Also,
+    - If possible,
-      try to replicate the issue
+      we will try to replicate the issue in the environments.
-      in the environments
-      (if possible),
-1. Fluid Attacks schedules
-  a weekly meeting
-  about the postmortem status,
+1. Fluid Attacks schedules a weekly meeting about the postmortem status.
-    - Taking place from 11:55AM
-      to 12:05PM (10 minutes),
+    - The meetings will be scheduled for 11:55 AM (GMT-5) and will last 10 minutes.
-    - The first meeting is
+    - The first meeting will be seven days after the initial two-hour meeting.
-      7 days later
-      with no end date
+    - The meetings will be recurring with no specified end date.
-      (recurring),
-    - From the client's side
+    - From the client's side,
-      at least the reporter of the incident and their two inmediate superiors
+      at least the reporter of the incident and their two immediate superiors
-      will attend the meetings,
+      will attend the meetings.
-    - From Fluid Attacks' side
+    - From Fluid Attacks' side,
-      at least the Account Manager
+      at least the account manager
-      and their two inmediate superiors
+      and their two immediate superiors
-      will attend the meetings,
+      will attend the meetings.
-    - The meeting is lead
+    - The meeting will be led
-      by Fluid Attacks' Account Manager,
+      by Fluid Attacks' account manager.
-    - The agenda for the day would be pending postmortem of both parties and report dates,
+    - The agenda for the day would be pending postmortem of both parties and report dates.
 1. Fluid Attacks gives the client the [potential leak form](https://docs.google.com/spreadsheets/d/1p2q6xR0D8x8RgQAZRVgHTSU9-AxgMOqxVkyO6aBbk1M).
 1. The client fills